kaiachain/kaia-docs/docs/misc/faq.md

 Whether you are migrating from Ethereum, or building on Kaia from scratch, we support all the necessary tools and infrastructure.
 You can test your smart contracts on [Remix IDE](../build//tutorials/connecting-remix) using Kaia Plugin or connect to [MetaMask](../build/tutorials/connecting-metamask) wallet and [Kaikas](https://chrome.google.com/webstore/detail/kaikas/jblndlipeogpafnldhgmapagcccfchpi).
 Kaia’s sdk `caver` is available as [caver-js](https://github.com/klaytn/caver-js) You can refer to our [tutorials](../build/tutorials/tutorials.md) to try building a dApp on Kaia.

-## Is Kaia Open Source? <a id="is-klaytn-open-source"></a>
+## Is Kaia Open Source? <a id="is-kaia-open-source"></a>
 Kaia is most certainly open source!
 Take a look at our [Github Organisation](https://github.com/klaytn) and you can start [contributing](https://github.com/klaytn/klaytn-docs/blob/master/CONTRIBUTING.md) to our Kaia Documentation.
 Read more about our open-source policies [here](opensource).

 ## How can I initially fund my account? <a id="fund-my-acconut"></a>
-You may purchase KLAY on the exchange.
+You may purchase KAIA on the exchange.
 The list of available exchanges can be found here:
 [Coinmarketcap](https://coinmarketcap.com/currencies/klaytn/markets/) or [Coingecko](https://www.coingecko.com/en/coins/klay#markets)